kdarwish00/weather-widget/README.md

 - ✅ **Material UI + Tailwind hybrid styling**
 - ✅ **Form validation and error feedback**
 - ✅ **Lazy loading and SSR optimisation**
+- ✅ **Mobile optimisation** - designs are responsive on any screen size

 ---